racheldmiller/Basic-Portfolio/README.md

 # Basic_Portfolio
-Creating a minimalistic, stylish portfolio using HTML and CSS.
+Creating a minimalistic, stylish mock portfolio using HTML and CSS.
+The index.html comment details what I struggled with.